richchapler/AzureSolutionsDocumentation/docs/DataFactory_Logging+ErrorHandling.md

 1. **Monitor Common Error Sources**:
    - **Schema Mismatch**:
      - Ensure the source and sink schemas align.
-     - If column mismatches occur, use a **Select** transformation to map columns explicitly.
+     - Use a **Select** transformation to explicitly map columns if necessary.
    - **Data Type Issues**:
-     - Check for incompatible data types between source and transformations.
+     - Check for incompatible data types between the **Customer** table and the sink.
-     - Use **Data Preview** to confirm column types.
      - Use a **Derived Column** or **Cast** transformation to adjust types as needed.
    - **Connectivity Issues**:
-     - Ensure proper credentials and network configurations are set for source and sink datasets.
+     - Ensure proper credentials, firewall settings, and network configurations are correct for the Azure SQL Database.
-     - Verify the linked service associated with the dataset.

 2. **Examine Detailed Logs**:
    - Open the **Monitor** tab in Azure Data Factory.